 The very green walk in October forest: we have to end consumerism

-I am feeling energy as an independent dimension of our existence, being and universe.
+I am feeling energy as the main dimension of our existence, being and universe.
 The energetic potential of a forest is so intense that time disappears and the freshness surrounds us like a cloud.
 The forest breathes with colourful foliage, tree trunks that are so deeply engraved with signs of the past times, incredibly attractive shapes and shades of moss and pine forest lichens.
 What a treasure for somebody who needs a bit of new and relaxing energy!

 The cold weather is just starting In Latvia, so I was lucky to still find late wild mushrooms because we just stopped by at the forest on our way home.

 The mood and atmosphere of these lonely pathways was amazingly tranquil, the brightness of greens was shining through the thickening twilight.
-It was getting dark rapidly, but it was the warmest night so far, and didn’t rain for a moment either.
+It was getting dark rapidly, but it was the warmest night so far, and it didn’t rain for a moment either.

 People talk a lot about green living recently.
 It does not take much to discover how we can use the treasures of nature without destroying it.
 It only requires to get back to one’s roots and learn living with less.
 The first step towards green living is stopping consumerism.